neerajdixit1990/ROP-Payload-Generator/README.md

 Introduction
 -------------
-- The program consists of python code file 'rop-generator.py' and a README
+- The submission consists of a python code file 'rop-generator.py' and a README
 - The program builds a ROP chain which would make the stack executable in a binary
 - The program options can be seen by the command 'python rop-generator.py -h'

+usage: python rop-generator.py [-h] [-lib LIB] [-t]

+-lib is used to specify one or more libraries to extract gadgets from.
+-t option is used to specify whether to run the payload in a test vulnerable program.
+If -t is not specified, all the found gadgets will be printed.
+Otherwise, the rop payload will be run in a test program which will first make the stack executable and then execute a shellcode to invoke /bin/sh.

 Tools/softwares
 ----------------